loganlgraham/afcpln/README.md

 If you prefer a standalone static host, copy `client/` to your provider of choice and set the `SERVE_CLIENT=false` environment variable on the API so it only exposes JSON endpoints.

+### Vercel deployment

+This repository now includes configuration for a zero-build Vercel deployment that serves the static UI and mounts the Express API as a serverless function.

+1. Push the repository to GitHub and import it into Vercel.
+2. Add an environment variable named `MONGODB_URI` in your Vercel project settings so the function can reach your MongoDB instance.
+3. Deploy.
+The included `vercel.json` rewrites requests under `/api/*` to the serverless handler in `api/index.js` and serves everything else from the `client/` directory.

+The root `package.json` uses npm workspaces so Vercel installs the API dependencies automatically.
+Local development workflows (`npm run dev`, `npm test`) continue to work exactly as before.

 ### Running tests

 Integration tests cover authentication, listing creation, access control, and email logging.